In this chapter, we will discuss configuring forms for business users.

 The application shows parameters using business names.

-You may change these names in the parameter_name field of the dimension configuration discussed above.
+You can change these names in the parameter_name field of the dimension configuration discussed above.

 Note that to activate translation, users must select data translation in the SaveToDB add-in options: